 Small, 4-8 member ensembles work with individual faculty members on diverse repertoire, with performances on- and off-campus throughout the year.

 (MUSC 335 String– 1 credit)

 The Guitar Ensemble performs music in a wide variety of styles and time periods, ranging from Renaissance to classical, jazz and pop/rock.
 Performing groups range from duos to quintets, guitar orchestra and collaborations with other instrumentalists.
 Although its core members are classical guitar majors, it is open to guitarists of any background.

 During the fall semester, the Marching Bobcats perform at home football games and other FSU athletic events.
 The band is an important part of the FSU community and plays a vital role for the school spirit of the University.
 It performs music in several styles, including jazz, pop and mainstream marching band charts.
 The Marching Bobcats is open to University students with previous band experience and has vacancies for all woodwind, brass and percussion instruments.

 (MUSC 329 — 1 credit)

 The University Wind Ensemble is the premiere wind concert organization on campus, consisting of a select group of players in a smaller, generally one-on-a-part setting.
-The Wind Ensemble performs several concerts throughout the academic year.
-The ensemble members tour throughout the Mid-Atlantic region as goodwill ambassadors for the University.
+It performs several concerts throughout the academic year and tours throughout the Mid-Atlantic region as goodwill ambassadors for the University.

 This popular group performs a variety of exciting, diverse and challenging music from the Renaissance to the present, with most selections coming from the symphonic band and chamber wind repertoire.